unreal55/mtouch-quiz/readme.txt

 * Enhanced Functionality of the Email Forms Feature.
 Question text and time used now included in email.
 * Added an option to allow multiple opportunities to answer question, but not award any partial credit using shortcode option scoring=1
 * There's always some bug fixes, and more inserted.
-* Added Japanese Translation (Thanks to Glen Charles Rowell http://a4jp.com & http://agreatdream.com)
+* Added Japanese Translation.
+Thanks to Glen Charles Rowell http://a4jp.com & http://agreatdream.com

 = 2.3.3 =
 * Fixed upgrade issue due to previous reliance on activation hook.

 = 2.3.2 =
 * Bugfix with stamping questions wrong that are correct.
-* Added Romanian translation (thanks Richard Vencu http://richardconsulting.ro/)
+* Added Romanian translation.
+Thanks Richard Vencu http://richardconsulting.ro/

 = 2.3.1 =
 * You may need to deactivate and then reactivate your plugin after install.
 All data will remain intact.